sri/share-selected-code/README.md

 {noformat}
 ```

-And here is how the above looks in JIRA:
+Screenshot of the above in JIRA:

 ![JIRA Screenshot](screenshots/jira-screenshot.png "JIRA Screenshot")